 Book now: Cut at 45 Park Lane, 45 Park Lane, Mayfair

 Why: Adding a grungy vibe to Soho House’s Electric Cinema, this stylish eatery ensures you won’t go hungry during one of its well-chosen films.
 The long, vaulted room is every inch the New York diner complete with red leather booths and a long, kitchen-facing bar, while the menu is all-American too, featuring the likes of hot dogs in brioche rolls and double cheeseburgers stacked with bacon.
 US ales will quench your thirst.

-Where: The Electric Diner, 191 Portobello Road, Notting Hill
+Book now: The Electric Diner, 191 Portobello Road, Notting Hill

 Why: Although this group of sleek steak joints originated in Russia, the interiors are packaged up into a neat little American bow – think polished mahogany, leather booths and monochrome scenes of 1950s Americana.
 Classy starters include lobster cocktail with a lime mayonnaise, while hearty (and pricey) steaks are the stars of the show.
 Pad out your meal with seductive sides such as truffle and parmesan chips, and grilled lobster tail with garlic butter.

-Where: Goodman, 26 Maddox Street, Mayfair
+Book now: Goodman, 26 Maddox Street, Mayfair

 Smith & Wollensky